Chart Color Schemes

 The level of residential development activity in Bellbird Park was found to be higher than 90% of real estate markets across the country

-This balance supports buyer choice and current property values, despite recent moderation in development activity.
-The location has a substantially higher construction rate than the national average, indicating strong developer confidence.
-New developments consist predominantly of detached houses (93.0%) with a smaller proportion of townhouses or apartments (7.0%), preserving Bellbird Park's suburban nature and attracting space-seeking buyers.
-There are approximately 125 people per dwelling approval in the area, suggesting an expanding market.
-Looking ahead to 2041, Bellbird Park is projected to grow by 6,061 residents.
-Building activity is keeping pace with growth projections, though increased competition among buyers is expected as the population grows.
+However, development activity has moderated recently.
+New development comprised 93.0% detached houses and 7.0% townhouses or apartments, preserving Bellbird Park's suburban nature and attracting space-seeking buyers.
+The location had approximately 125 people per dwelling approval, indicating an expanding market.
+By 2041, Bellbird Park is expected to grow by 6,061 residents (AreaSearch quarterly estimate).
+Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development